TEACHING & LEARNING

 REVIEWING PROGRESS

-Reports about the progress that learners make here are shared with the learner, their families and other people involved in their lives on a half termly basis.
 A full review is conducted usually in the spring term where the learners are able to present what they have achieved so far, and informed discussions are had about their next steps.
-It is really important that discussions about what the next academic year will bring are had at this stage so that we can prepare the learner for a further year of study, or start to undertake preparations for transition to another setting if this is what is agreed, in a timely way that is fully supportive of the learner and their families.
+It is really important that discussions about what the next academic year will bring are had at this stage so that we can prepare the learner for a further year of study, or start to undertake preparations for transition to another setting or on to the next steps if this is what is agreed, in a timely way that is fully supportive of the learner and their families.

 The learning that learners undertake is delivered in a fun and motivating project style – with learners getting involved in local events, enterprise activities and being part of the community.
 We also weave in as many opportunities as we can to actively promote the development of social skills, communication, self esteem and emotional regulation.